Irpin: 2022 Russian invasion

 During the 2022 Russian invasion of Ukraine, Irpin became the site of a battlefield engagement during the Kyiv offensive.
 Russian forces took the Hostomel Airport in the north of the city to facilitate an advance southwards, around Kyiv.
 The city was shelled by Russian artillery while the Ukrainians were able to repel and destroy multiple forces attempting to move into the town.
-According to Human Rights Watch, on March 6, 2022, Russian forces bombarded an intersection on a road of Irpin which was used by civilians to flee.
-As of 24 March 2022, 80% of the city was recaptured from Russian occupants by Ukrainian Armed Forces.
-On 28 March, Mayor Oleksandr Markushyn announced that all of Irpin was fully recovered by the Ukrainian forces.
-On March 30, the mayor of Irpin said that the Russian military had killed more than 300 civilians and 50 servicemen in the city.
+According to Human Rights Watch, on 6 March 2022, Russian forces bombarded an intersection on a road of Irpin which was used by civilians to flee.
+Later in March, the House of Culture was very badly damaged by Russian shelling.